The Next Chapter: Parramatta

 That means collaborating with schools, community groups, Aboriginal organisations, and other arts organisations to make sure we’re reaching the young people who most stand to benefit.
 It means consulting closely to co-design programs that will most effectively inspire and engage our students in meaningful ways.
 And it means drawing volunteers from local communities to tutor in our workshops.

 In the build-up to opening our new centre we’re already engaged in an extensive community consultation process.
-Led by co-founder and executive director, Cath Keenan, this will grow with the employment of the centre’s new director, ensuring the right connections are in place across Parramatta, and Western Sydney, well in advance of opening the doors.
+In the build-up to opening our new centre we’re already engaged in an extensive community consultation process.
+Led by co-founder and executive director, Cath Keenan, and our new director for Parramatta, Nikola Amanovic, we're working hard to ensure the right connections are in place across Parramatta, and Western Sydney, well in advance of opening the doors.
 We’re also rolling out four Foundation Programs with Western Sydney primary and high schools - Unmapping, Creative Writing Residencies, Photo Faction and One For All - during 2017 and 2018.

 Parramatta is the key transport hub for Western Sydney.
 Train and other transport networks all converge on Parramatta so it’s easy to get to for both young people and volunteers taking part in our workshops.
 And from Parramatta it’s easy for our storytellers to travel out to schools and community centres across all of Western Sydney.